Strawberry Ricotta cake – easy 1 Bowl recipe

 Strawberry ricotta cake ingredients

-RICOTTA: whole milk ricotta is best, its fat content and moisture improves your cake texture.
-I used 1 cup/250 grams of ricotta (they don’t sell 15oz container here in the UK).
+RICOTTA: Whole milk ricotta is best.
+Its fat content and moisture improve your cake texture.
+I used 1 cup/250 grams of ricotta (they don’t sell 15-oz containers here in the UK).
 But if you buy a large container of ricotta, check below how to use up your leftovers!

 STRAWBERRIES: you can use either fresh or frozen strawberries.
 However, frozen strawberries are convenient, available all year round, and save you money.

-The recipe is also great to use up your not-so-perfect or not-so-fresh strawberries: cut them into pieces, and fold into the batter as I do in this strawberry bread.
+The recipe is also great for using up your not-so-perfect or not-so-fresh strawberries: cut them into pieces and fold them into the batter, as I do in this strawberry bread.
 Don’t waste!

-SUGAR: the recipe calls for only 1/2 cup, and that’s just a fraction of the amount of sugar used in regular cakes.
-But you can really save yourself that extra cup of sugar with such beautiful ingredients, and you won’t miss out on deliciousness!
+SUGAR: The recipe calls for only 1/2 cup, which is just a fraction of the amount of sugar used in regular cakes.
+But you can save yourself that extra cup of sugar with such beautiful ingredients, and you won’t miss out on deliciousness!

-VANILLA & LEMON ZEST: their lovely flavor shine in this cake!
-You can use only zest or only vanilla if that’s all you have at hand, but don’t skip both.
+VANILLA + LEMON ZEST: Their lovely flavors shine in this cake!
+You can use only zest or vanilla if that’s all you have, but don’t skip both.

 VEGETABLE OIL: I used expeller pressed canola oil (rapeseed oil here in the UK).